 As with all titles in the Vanderwall series, Assassin also includes a gripping independent murder investigation featuring criminal profiler and Mak’s ex-boyfriend Andy Flynn.

-In Assassin Tara Moss skilfully brings back into the frame several characters that featured in previous novels in a stunning and heart wrenching conclusion to the series.
+In Assassin Tara Moss skillfully brings back into the frame several characters that featured in previous novels in a stunning and heart-wrenching conclusion to the series.